 Here, the 6 GHz signal is down-converted into 4 GHz while getting transmitted from an end to another.
 Let us now proceed and understand how the transponder operates.

 Initially, a 6 GHz signal received from an antenna is provided to a low noise amplifier where amplification of the signal is performed.
-Further, the signal is down-converted to 4 GHz using a local oscillator with frequency 2.225 GHz.
+Further, the signal is down-converted to 4 GHz using a local oscillator with a frequency of 2.225 GHz.
 Now, the intermediate frequency bandpass filter takes the 4 GHz signal as output and removes the undesired frequency signal.
 Further, the filtered signal undergoes amplification by the use of a pre-amplifier like a traveling wave tube amplifier which is incorporated above.
 Then the output of the TWTA is fed to a high power amplifier that smoothes out the amplitude and phase variation of the received signal.

 In this way, the various units that built a transponder down-converts the 6 GHz signal into 4 GHz and provide the signal from the output of HPA to the transmitting antenna.
 Hence, in this way a 6/4 GHz transponder operates.